500 Quartermaster Court | (812) 285-6476

 By participating in the incentive program, residents agree to utilize plants appropriate for rain gardens and acceptable to the city, permit the use of the rain garden for promotion purposes (such as photos or videos) and agree to maintain the garden for a minimum of three years.

 The city’s Rain Garden Manual (published below) provides assistance in design and cost estimates.
-Stormwater Coordinator Bryan Wallace (812-285-6476) is also available to provide design assistance at no cost and will answer questions about the application and approval processes.
+Stormwater Coordinator, Kevin Feder, (812-285-6476) is also available to provide design assistance at no cost and will answer questions about the application and approval processes.

 Other Rain Garden Resources: